PaddlePaddle/Paddle/doc/v2/build_and_install/build_from_source_en.rst

    # 4. Or, use your built Docker image to build PaddlePaddle (must run step 2)
    docker run -it -v $PWD:/paddle -w /paddle -e "WITH_GPU=OFF" -e "WITH_TESTING=OFF" paddle:dev ./paddle/scripts/paddle_build.sh build

+NOTE:

-NOTE: The above command try to mount the current working directory (root directory of source code) into :code:`/paddle` directory inside docker container.
+- The above command try to mount the current working directory (root directory of source code) into :code:`/paddle` directory inside docker container.

+- You need to pass in the required environment variable :code:`PYTHON_ABI` to specify a `Python ABI <https://github.com/PaddlePaddle/Paddle/tree/develop/tools/manylinux1#build-paddlepaddle-for-the-different-python-abis>`__ if you are using the manylinux Docker image.

 When the compile finishes, you can get the output whl package under build/python/dist, then you can choose to install the whl on local